 Located in the heart of the Montagne de Reims, our village of AMBONNAY benefits from the prestigious "Grand Cru" distinction.
-The grapes that grow there enjoy a great reputation and are highly prized by the trading houses.
-Pinot noir and chardonnay are planted on hillsides facing South, South-East guaranteeing very good sun exposure.
-The soils are co...Lire plus Learn more
+The grapes that grow there enjoy a great reputation and are very popular...Lire plus Learn more

 Located in the heart of the Montagne de Reims, our village of AMBONNAY benefits from the prestigious "Grand Cru" distinction.
 The grapes that grow there enjoy a great reputation and are highly prized by the trading houses.
 Pinot noir and chardonnay are planted on hillsides facing South, South-East guaranteeing very good sun exposure.
 The floors are made of flush chalk.
 This consists of fossilized marine microorganisms (coccolite), whose absorbent properties allow soil drainage.
 Its capacity to retain water (about 600 l per m3) constitutes a reserve for the vine in dry periods.
 AMBONNAY chalk is particularly rich in magnesium.
 This typical character of the village's terroir brings a minerality to the wines that is expressed by salty and iodine notes.